Helping you to heal from emotionally immature people.

 Sarah’s mother displayed classic signs of emotional immaturity.

 Unfortunately, you cannot control an emotionally immature person, all you can do is control how you respond and how you manage the relationship.
-I helped Sarah to build a healthy relationship with her mum AND protect her own mental well-being, and I can do the same with you.
+I helped Sarah to build a healthy relationship with her mum AND protect her own mental well-being, and I can support you to do the same.

 *Sarah’s name has been changed to protect her identity.